Money Energy Law #6: Talk positively about money. Ensure the energy force of money is not life's best-kept secret.

 Tapping into Money Energy is one of life’s most critical tasks.

-An excellent place to start is your emotional attachment with money.
-Are they positive or negative?
+An excellent place to start is your emotional attachment to money.
+Are they positive or negative feelings?
 These thoughts are important because they can be a help or a hindrance.
 Maintain optimistic inferences toward generating wealth and that positive conscious thinking will feed your subconscious thoughts too.

 But I wonder, are you blocking opportunities with negative, self-limiting feelings like these?

-• Will I never make as much money as - ?
+Will I ever make as much money as - ?

 Mary’s ability to recognize how money triggers negative emotions and thoughts is critical to the success of her financial decision-making, particularly when under pressure.
 Therefore, knowing your natural Financial EQ level is vital.
-When known, it can be managed to maintain or improve overall Money Energy.
+It’s part of gaining clarity around your self-identity.
+When known, it can be managed to maintain or improve your overall Money Energy.

 Mary is not alone in this approach to stepping out of her financial comfort zone – but over her lifetime, she has probably missed many great opportunities.
 But I wonder, have you ever stepped out of YOUR financial comfort zone?